nareshbhatia/custom-react-stack/README.md

 off-the-shelf monorepo platform such as Lerna, Yarn Workspaces, npm Workspaces, Turborepo or Nx.

+Turborepo and Nx provide some advanced features:

+- Caching of build artifacts for faster builds
+- Parallelize builds based on dependencies
+- Build only the affected projects
+- Visualize dependency graph (this helps in avoiding cyclic dependencies)

-Both Turborepo and Nx provide some very advanced features, but Turborepo is my favorite because it is less opinionated - it builds on top of npm or Yarn Workspaces.
+Turborepo is my favorite because it is less opinionated - it builds on top of npm or Yarn Workspaces.
 This approach allows me to integrate existing templates more easily into my monorepo.
 Each project has its own `package.json` file, making it easy to track why a particular dependency was added.

 Nx, on the other hand, keeps the dependencies for all projects in a single giant `package.json` sitting at the root.
 This helps maintain a _single version